 The G.8275.1 must meet the following requirements:

-- The telecom grandmaster (T-GM) provides timing to all other devices on the network.
+The telecom grandmaster (T-GM) provides timing to all other devices on the network.
 It does not synchronize its local clock with any other network element other than the Primary Reference Time Clock (PRTC).
+T-GM in locked mode must have phase and frequency sources that are traceable to PRTC.
+T-GM in locked mode must always have QL-PRC/PRS frequency.
+T-GM can be in holdover when losing phase.
+In such case, its default clock class is defined based on the available frequency source quality.

-- The telecom time slave clock (T-TSC) synchronizes its local clock to another PTP clock (in most cases, the T-BC), and does not provide synchronization through PTP to any other device.
+The telecom time subordinate clock (T-TSC) synchronizes its local clock to another PTP clock (in most cases, the T-BC), and does not provide synchronization through PTP to any other device.

 The following figure describes a sample G.8275.1 topology.